-- Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children. - Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism. - The Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 (referred to in this policy as the "2018 Childcare Disqualification Regulations") and Childcare Act 2006, which set out who is disqualified from working with children. - This policy also meets requirements relating to safeguarding and welfare in the statutory framework for the Early Years Foundation Stage.
+- Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children. - Statutory guidance on the Prevent duty, which explains schools' duties under the Counterterrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism. - The Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 (referred to in this policy as the "2018 Childcare Disqualification Regulations") and Childcare Act 2006, which set out who is disqualified from working with children. - This policy also meets requirements relating to safeguarding and welfare in the statutory framework for the Early Years Foundation Stage. - The Equality Act 2010, which makes it unlawful to discriminate against people regarding particular protected characteristics (including disability, sex, sexual orientation, gender reassignment and race).
+This means our governors and headteacher should carefully consider how they are supporting their pupils with regard to these characteristics.
+The Act allows our school to take positive action to deal with particular disadvantages affecting pupils (where we can show it's proportionate).
+This includes making reasonable adjustments for disabled pupils.
+For example, it could include taking positive action to support girls where there's evidence that they're being disproportionately subjected to sexual violence or harassment. - The Public Sector Equality Duty (PSED), which explains that we must have due regard to eliminating unlawful discrimination, harassment, and victimisation.
+The PSED helps us to focus on key issues of concern and how to improve pupil outcomes.
+Some pupils may be more at risk of harm from issues such as sexual violence; homophobic, biphobic, or transphobic bullying; or racial discrimination.